 - Technology in marketing versus actually talking to customers

-- Step-by-step guide to emotional targeting: customer research, company research, competitor research, emotional content strategy and testing
+- A step-by-step guide to emotional targeting: customer research, company research, competitor research, emotional content strategy and testing

 - Trust and social proof